mockdeep/configurator/README.md

 kls.config[:age]      #=> 18
 ```

-## inherite and rewrite
+## inherit and rewrite

-Paramaters are also inheritable and rewritable.
+Parameters are also inheritable and rewritable.

 ```ruby
 class SubKlass < Klass